Local momentum space: Scalar field and gravity: Local momentum space expansion

-with a similar expression for graviton propagator.
-This expansion can also be viewed as an expansion in derivative order of metric i.e. $\tilde G_0$ will not contain any derivative of metric, $\tilde G_1$ will contain first order derivative of metric, $\tilde G_2$ will contain second order derivative of metric and so on.
-This is obvious because technically, Riemann normal coordinate expansion makes use of local flatness and so the coefficients would involve derivatives of metric.
+with a similar expression for the graviton propagator.
+The subscript counts the order of the derivative of the metric, i.e., $\tilde G_0$ will not contain any derivative of metric, $\tilde G_1$ will contain first order derivative of metric, $\tilde G_2$ will contain second order derivative of metric and so on.
+This is obvious because technically, Riemann normal coordinate expansion makes use of local flatness and so the coefficients would involve derivatives of the metric.
 To balance the successive order of derivatives we require momentum factors in the denominator which justifies the earlier assumption.
 Because the propagators are expanded in inverse powers of $k$, the whole technique is applicable only for large momentum.
-As a result we will completely disregard any divergences that arise from $k\rightarrow 0$ in the effective action.
+As a result, we will completely ignore any divergences that arise from $k\rightarrow 0$ in the effective action.

-The procedure is to use Eq.~(\ref{srnc}), (\ref{ftp}) and (\ref{pexp}) to expand the equations Eq.~(\ref{seq}) and (\ref{geq}) in orders of metric derivatives.
+The procedure is to use Eq.~(\ref{srnc}), (\ref{ftp}) and (\ref{pexp}) to expand the equations (\ref{seq}) and (\ref{geq}) in orders of the derivatives of the metric.
 The expressions that will follow will involve factors of $u^\mu$ which can be dealt with by using,

 The derivatives acting on exponential can then be discarded making use of partial integrations with respect to k.